Loading...

 Let's have a look at the blue layer.

-We can see that it has two rows and three columns, and there are four layers with exactly the same layout as the blue layer.
+We can see that it has two rows and three columns and there are four layers with exactly the same layout as the blue layer.

-So total amount would be 24 cubes.
+So the total amount would be 24 cubes.

 Okay, a quick check for understanding here then.